jamiegiuliano/jamiegiuliano.github.io/_posts/2018-07-12-jquery_front_end_-_portfolio_project.markdown

  }
 ```

-This function makes an AJAX post request and if successful, creates a link from the Link Model Object, then calls the  `buildLinks()` function on the object, which formats the link data, and appends the html to the DOM.
+This function makes an AJAX post request and if successful, creates a link from the Link Model Object, then calls the  `buildLinks()` prototype function on the object, which formats the link data, and appends the html to the DOM.
 I then clear the input of the form to improve the user experience when immediately creating another link.

 In the end - it all works and I'm really happy with the improvement to the UI!
 My next goal for this project is to make it responsive.